Peter-Bird/Task-Flow/README.md

-# TaskFlow: A Simple Task Management Web Application
+# Task-Flow: A Simple Task Management Web Application

-TaskFlow is a user-friendly and responsive task management application built with HTML, CSS, and JavaScript.
+Task-Flow is a user-friendly and responsive task management application built with HTML, CSS, and JavaScript.
 It allows users to manage their tasks effectively, offering features like grouping, prioritization, task completion, and import/export functionality.

 ## Features